awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features-managing-env-tiers.md

-# AWS Elastic Beanstalk Worker Environments<a name="using-features-managing-env-tiers"></a>
+# Elastic Beanstalk Worker Environments<a name="using-features-managing-env-tiers"></a>

-If your application performs operations or workflows that take a long time to complete, you can offload those tasks to a dedicated *worker environment*\.
+If your AWS Elastic Beanstalk application performs operations or workflows that take a long time to complete, you can offload those tasks to a dedicated *worker environment*\.
 Decoupling your web application front end from a process that performs blocking operations is a common way to ensure that your application stays responsive under load\.

 A long\-running task is anything that substantially increases the time it takes to complete a request, such as processing images or videos, sending email, or generating a ZIP archive\.
 These operations can take only a second or two to complete, but a delay of a few seconds is a lot for a web request that would otherwise complete in less than 500 ms\.